 Compared with the more powerful DD bases, the small Simucube 2 Sport definitely does not have to hide.
 On paper, 17 Nm and a maximum slew rate of 4.8 Nm/ms compare to the 32 Nm and 9.5 Nm/ms of the SC2 Ultimate.
 However, since you usually do not need the maximum force, the question of whether a surcharge of almost 2000€ is worth it rationally probably has to be answered with no. Although I imagine a direct comparison in iRacing (Monza, GT3) to feel a marginal difference in response, but probably could not reliably assign this in a blind test with changing settings.

-Compared to Fanatec’s DD1, Base scores more in my eyes for quickrelease than for “better” (note, again very subjective) force feedback.
+Compared to Fanatec’s DD1, Base scores more in my eyes for quickrelease than for “better” (note: very subjective) force feedback.
 Again, I would not prefer either system over the other.
-With Fanatec you get a closed ecosystem, with Simucube you are freer in the setting options, but thereby dependent on third-party manufacturers for steering wheel and Co.
+With Fanatec you get a closed ecosystem, with Simucube you have more options, but thereby dependent on third-party manufacturers for steering wheel and Co.